Would I Lie to You? (Eurythmics song): Composition

 Stewart set out to make a song with a "killer R&B riff".
 He worked it out one morning while having breakfast with his acoustic guitar on his knee.
 At first, Annie Lennox was hesitant, as it didn't fit their sound.

 Stewart said, "When we started putting it down the song had a lot of energy and inspired Annie to come up with the great lyric, 'Would I Lie To You" and a melody with very odd answering harmonies, 'Now, would I say something that wasn't true.'
 These harmonies are very unusual and Annie is a genius at working them out very quickly in her head.
 The song started to be a fusion between Stax type R&B and Eurythmics."

+Reception

+Spin called it, "an onslaught of Kinks-type power chords, Stax horn sections, and frenzied jungle drums with Lennox's vocal riding effortlessly atop this stampede.
+The strength of the cut is so focused, you fear something's gotta give; glasses gotta shatter."
+Cash Box said that the "hard rocking early Kinks guitar and a pounding Motown drum beat forms the background for Annie Lennox's R&B lead vocal."